-It was Franklin Roosevelt who on March 4, 1933 aroused America to a new faith for living.
-He banished the paralyzing fear that had beset our economy by reminding us that knows, that the same old gang is that which we had to fear most was fear itself.
+It was Franklin Roosevelt who on March 4, 1933, aroused America to a new faith for living.
+He banished the paralyzing fear that had beset our economy by reminding us that that which we had to fear most was fear itself.
 The words were like magic.

 A vigorous leader restored vitality to a resourceful America, and we began our forward march.
 The parade of Achievement of the Roosevelt Administration is unparalleled in American history.
-In the words of the poet: "Lest we forget!"
+In the words of the Poet: "Lest we forget!"

-American business enterprise was salvaged from the ruin of Republican maladministration by a succession of legislative and administrative actions which created the Federal Deposit Insurance Corporation, to guarantee bank deposits, the reorganization of our entire banking structure, the establishment of the Securities and Exchange Commission, which prevented fraudulent practices on the stock market, and extensive government loans from the Reconstruction Finance Corporation.
+American business enterprise was salvaged from the ruin of Republican maladministration by a succession of legislative and administrative actions which created the Federal Deposit Insurance Corporation, to guarantee bank deposits; the reorganization of our entire banking structure, the establishment of the Securities and Exchange Commission, which prevented fraudulent practices on the stock market, and extensive government loans from the Reconstruction Finance Corporation.